US Metro Real Estate Intelligence

 4 of 4 counties scored

 Greenville, SC shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Laurens County contributes the most structural risk (Elevated, driven by price momentum), while Anderson County anchors the lower end (Below Average).
+Laurens County contributes the most structural risk (Elevated, driven by price momentum), while Anderson County anchors the lower end (Low Risk).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)